Muhammad Zarqtuni: Early life

 Muhammad Zarqtuni was born in the Medina of Casablanca in 1927.
-His mother was Khudooj Bint Reis of Fes father was the muqqadim of the Hamdushiya Zawiya, where Muhammad Zarqtuni learned to read and write.
+His mother was Khudooj Bint Reis of Fes and his father was the muqqadim of the Hamdushiya Zawiya, where Muhammad Zarqtuni learned to read and write.
 He soon enrolled at the Abdellaoui School, a school for learning hadith within the network of schools independent of the French system, administered by Moroccan nationalists in the early 1940s.

 Between the ages of 15 and 16, he decided that he wanted financial independence, so he left school in order to work.
 However, he did not abandon his studies; he read Western media in French—particularly those with a political dimension—and Eastern media written in Arabic.
 Through these readings, he opened up to what was happening around him in Morocco, in the Maghreb, in the Arab world, and in the world, and he developed an awareness of his environment.
 This development happened within a particular political and historical context, namely that of the post-World War II period and the wave of decolonization movements in Africa that followed, and there's no doubt that these events had a profound impact on him.